 Military veterans often come home wounded.
-The Warrior Transition Unit program at military treatment facilities at home and abroad, established by the United States Army, focuses on providing support to wounded soldiers who require a minimum of six months of rehabilitative care, therapy or complex medical management.
+The Warrior Transition Unit (WTU) program at military treatment facilities at home and abroad, established by the United States Army, focuses on providing support to wounded soldiers who require a minimum of six months of rehabilitative care, therapy or complex medical management.

 What is Warrior Transition Unit?